Omaha, Nebraska: Union Pacific Big Boy

 - Worth a Detour

-Results 1 to 2 of 2...
+Results 1 to 5 of 5...

-Visitor Tips and News About Union Pacific Big Boy
+Visitor Tips and News About Giant Locomotives

 Reports and tips from RoadsideAmerica.com visitors and Roadside America mobile tipsters.
 Some tips may not be verified.
 Submit your own tip.

-Union Pacific Big Boy Two huge diesel engines off the I-80 in Omaha, Nebraska.
+Two huge diesel engines off the I-80 in Omaha, Nebraska.
 You can only get to the trains from the botanical gardens' parking lot which closes at night.
 Also it has the "golden spike" to signify where the Union Pacific started the transcontinental railroad.

 [Melissa, 03/30/2011]Union Pacific's large steam engine, "Big Boy" and a more modern diesel counterpart have been moved from Kennefick Park, which was located on Abbott Drive, but is no more.
-The "Big Boy" is now located at Laurentzen Gardens, the city's botanical gardens, just east of Tenth and Bancroft.
+The "Big Boy" is now located at Lauritzen Gardens, the city's botanical gardens, just east of Tenth and Bancroft.
 Just go to Tenth and Bancroft, about a mile south of downtown, off Tenth Street, turn east, and take Bancroft to where it ends.
-This is the entrance to Laurentzen Gardens.
+This is the entrance to Lauritzen Gardens.

 [Don Fraysier, 10/22/2005]Not only Big Boy, but also Centennial No. 6900, "the largest and most powerful diesel-electric locomotive ever built."
 America's railroad champions, together at last....